Ebook | $28.00 Short | ISBN: 9780262299848 | 368 pp. | 6 x 9 in | | October 2011

 About the Author

-Bruce N. Waller is Professor of Philosophy in the Department of Philosophy and Religious Studies at Youngstown State University.
-He is the author of The Natural Selection of Autonomy, Consider Ethics: Theory, Readings, and Contemporary Issues, and other books.
+Bruce N. Waller is Professor of Philosophy at Youngstown State University.
+He is the author of Against Moral Responsibility (MIT Press).

 "Waller has presented us with a forceful, rich, and interesting book arguing for a highly original position.
 It combines compatibilism on free will with hard determinism on moral responsibility, couple with an optimistic discussion of both the possibility for and the outcome of abolishing moral responsibility.
 I sincerely hope that with this book his views will receive the critical attention they merit."—Notre Dame Philosophical Reviews